Last updated January 1, 2023

 - Site Authentication, Identity and Access Management, Security, and to Conduct Its Business.
 When you sign into the Site using your username and password, we store an encrypted cookie on your device.
 This cookie allows you to move from page to page within the Site without having to sign in again on each page.
 You can also save your sign-in information, so you do not have to sign in each time you return to the Site.

 - Social Media.
-Portions of our Site include social media cookies or widgets, including those that enable users who are logged in to the social media service to share content via that service.
+Portions of our Services include social media cookies or widgets, including those that enable users who are logged in to the social media service to share content via that service.

 - Storing Information for Purchases on the Site.
-When you seek to purchase one of our Application Services plans, we store the data in a cookie to remember the products and information you have added for purchase.
+When you seek to purchase one of our Services, we may store the data in a cookie to remember the products and information you have added for purchase.

 - Opt-Out Cookie.
-When you opt-out of tracking on the Site, Mixpanel will store a cookie that will block other cookies from being stored.
+When you opt-out of interest-based advertising on the Site by using third party services such as the Network Advertising Initiative (or if located in the European Union, the European Interactive Digital Advertising Alliance, Mixpanel will store a cookie that will block other cookies from being stored.

 Some of the cookies we commonly use are listed below.
 This list is not exhaustive, but it is intended to illustrate the main reasons we typically set cookies.
 If you visit one of our sites, the Site may set some or all of the following cookies: